MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ![Header Title Label](assets/header_title_label.png)

-The `UILabel` class can be configured from it's many properties. (i.e. text, font, text color, number of lines, etc.)
+The `UILabel` class can be configured from it's many properties. (i.e. text, font, text color, number of lines, etc).

 <!-- In our case, we'll use an off-black (#4A4A4A) text color and bold font weight of `San Francisco`, the default system font created by Apple. -->